10 Alternative Technical Approaches in R and Python

 The parsnip

-package aims create a unified interface to running models, to avoid users needing to understand different model terminology and other minutiae.
+package aims to create a unified interface to running models, to avoid users needing to understand different model terminology and other minutiae.
 It also takes a more hierarchical approach to defining models that is similar in nature to the object-oriented approaches that Python users would be more familiar with.

 Again let’s use our salesperson promotion model example to illustrate.
 We start by defining a model family that we wish to use, in this case logistic regression, and define a specific engine and mode.